ethanj360/deloitte/README.md

 The project had two separate tasks.

 In the first task, I analyzed machine telemetry data from Daikibo’s factories to identify where assembly-line downtime was happening most often and which machine types were driving those interruptions.
-I used Tableau to build an interactive dashboard that let the user filter downtime by factory and examine the device types contributing to operational issues.
+I used Tableau to build an interactive dashboard that allowed users to filter downtime by factory and examine the device types contributing to operational issues.

-In the second task, I worked with compensation data to help classify job roles based on an equality score.
+In the second task, I worked with compensation data to classify job roles based on an equality score.
 Using Excel, I assigned each role to a category of Fair, Unfair, or Highly Discriminative so stakeholders could review pay equity concerns in a more structured way.

-Together, the project highlights how analytics can be applied to both operations and people-related business problems.
+Together, the project shows how analytics can be used across both operations and people-related business problems.

 ---